-Professor Janet Todd is an internationally renowned novelist and academic, best known for her non-fiction feminist works on women writers including Jane Austen, Aphra Behn and Mary Wollenstonecraft.
+Janet Todd is an internationally renowned novelist and academic, best known for her non-fiction feminist works on women writers including Jane Austen, Aphra Behn and Mary Wollenstonecraft.
 In recent years, she has turned her hand to writing novels, publishing Lady Susan Plays the Game, a Jane Austen spin-off, in 2013 and A Man of Genius in 2016.
-Janet has published and edited more than 38 books, including various biographies on female writers with her most recent being Aphra Behn A Secret Life.
+Her novel Don’t You Know There’s a War On! is forthcoming in late 2019.

-Janet is an expert in her field, having worked in universities around the world including Ghana, Puerto Rico, North America and India.
-Janet was also a professor of English Literature at Glasgow University and Aberdeen University, before becoming president of Lucy Cavendish College in Cambridge where she ran a festival of women writers, and established the Lucy Cavendish Fiction Prize.
-She is also the General Editor of The Cambridge Edition of the Works of Jane Austen, the first modern and fully annotated edition of the works of Jane Austen.
+Janet has worked in universities around the world including Ghana, Puerto Rico, North America and India.
+She was a professor of English Literature at UEA, Glasgow and Aberdeen Universities, before becoming president of Lucy Cavendish College, University of Cambridge (2008-2015), Cambridge where she established the Lucy Cavendish Fiction Prize.
+She is now an Honorary Fellow of Newnham and Lucy Cavendish Colleges.
+In 2013, Janet was given an OBE for her services to higher education and literary scholarship.